The Gifts

 What if the Roman prefect

-Would the gold have let a border agent look the other way,
+Would gold have let a border agent look the other way,

-or paid a coyote to open a hidden passage into hope?
+or paid a guide to open up a passage into hope?

 What happened to the gold the magi brought?